MergeTree engine

 INDEX idx3 u64 * length(s) TYPE set(1000) GRANULARITY 4

-Indices from the example can be used by Tinybird to reduce the amount of data to read from disk in the following queries:
+Indices from the example can be used by Tinybird to reduce the amount of data read from storage in the following queries:

 SELECT count() FROM ds WHERE u64 * i32 >= 1234